IGLADI/DankDevHub/API.md

 ### Admin-Only Features

-To perform certain actions, such as creating, updating, and deleting news articles, users must be authenticated as administrators.
+To perform certain actions, such as creating news articles, users must be authenticated as administrators.
 To authenticate as an admin, include the admin password in the headers of the request.

 #### Admin Password: